Western Carolina Walks Off to Win 2016 SoCon Baseball Championship

-Bobby Moranda was officially introduced as the 10th different head baseball coach at Western Carolina on July 19, 2007.
-The former Georgia Tech associate head coach brings over 26 years of coaching experience - 18 of which comes from schools in the Atlantic Coast Conference - to WCU.
+Bobby Moranda was officially introduced as the 10th head baseball coach at Western Carolina on July 19, 2007.
+The former Georgia Tech associate head coach brought over 21 years of coaching experience to Cullowhee — 18 of which from schools in the Atlantic Coast Conference.

 During his first nine years at the helm in Cullowhee, Moranda guided Western Carolina to a pair of Southern Conference regular season championships in back-to-back years in 2013 and 2014.
 He also led the Catamounts to the SoCon Championship game twice including the program’s league-record 10th SoCon Tournament crown in 2016, advancing to the NCAA Clemson Regional — a first for the program since 2007.